The effect moves,

 Gebser’s integral ideal has primarily been used by Society members in American university course work to look at inter-cultural communication differences.
-An intercultural textbook titled Communication, Comparative Cultures, and Civilizations edited Eric M. Kramer, Ph.D. et al. is slated for publication this year (2014).
+An intercultural textbook titled Communication, Comparative Cultures, and Civilizations edited Eric M. Kramer, Ph.D. et al. was published in 2014.
 This is a large advancement for the actualization of the Society’s work.

 There are other ways to implement not only Gebser’s theoretical contributions, but also newly inspired methodological approaches to active research in all fields of study.

 We would like to initiate a new platform on this website for professors and other types of instructors to share their experiences and curricula in all fields based on the use and teaching of Gebser’s integral ideal.

 Please feel free to contribute to our blog with the intentions of exploring questions, gaining support, and expanding possibilities for others in their teaching.
 Additionally, if you would like to post your syllabi here to share with others, please contact me (Sabrina Dalla Valle, firstname.lastname@example.org).